 Instructions

-• In a bowl, mix peanut butter, egg, vanilla extract, and sugar until smooth.
+• In a bowl, mix the peanut butter, egg, vanilla extract, and sugar until smooth.

 • Add protein powder, baking soda, and salt.
-Mix until just combined.
+Stir until just combined.

 • Fold in chocolate chips if using.

-• Scoop dough into 12 balls and slightly flatten on the baking sheet.
+• Scoop dough into 12 balls and slightly flatten each one on the baking sheet.

 • Let cookies cool on the pan for 5 minutes before transferring.